JinEstrellita/JinEstrellita.github.io/_projects/Proj3.md

 description:
 img: assets/img/1.jpg
 importance: 3
-category: work
+category: ⚝
 ---

 (In progress, the experimental part and the collection of experimental data have been completed in the writing of the article) The greenhouse effect and the effect of selenium on plants are two projects (Prof Yuan Linxi from Xijiao Liverpool and Prof Zhu Renbin from University of Science and Technology of China).
 The experiments involve planting, sampling, microbial sampling, ph measurement, nitrification, PCR, elemental analyser, inorganic carbon, organic carbon, etc., in collaboration with PhD student.

-My Professors of this project.
+My professors of this project: Prof. Linxi Yuan, Prof. Renbin Zhu.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/proj3/pic1.png" title="example image" class="img-fluid rounded z-depth-1" %}